wlsong/PyLipID/docs/tutorial.rst

 We provide a collection of Jupyter notebook tutorials that provide either a complete walk-through of the application or explanations of some important functions.

+For those who are impatient, we have provided a no-brainer demo script at :doc:`demo`, which runs PyLipID with all the analysis.

 If you find mistakes or have suggestions for the tutorials, please file issues or pull requests on Github to help us improve.